rundeck/docs/docs/learning/tutorial/preparing.md

-# 0 - Preparing for Tutorial
+# 0 - Getting Started - Tutorial Preparations

 This *Tutorial* section is built around our Welcome Projects.
 These projects contain starter content that the following steps are build on top of.